xiaolai/regular-investing-in-box/docs/en/README.md

 >98% <sup>30</sup> ≈ 54.55%

 Regular investors are fortunate because they do the right thing from the start, and as long as they keep doing it for two full cycles they can't make a mistake.
-Throughout this process of not making mistakes there are only two things they need to do: 1) constantly strengthen their ability to make money outside of the market, and 2) more importantly, constantly learn about investing, patiently crossing the gap between knowing and doing.
+Throughout this process of not making mistakes, there are only two things they need to do: 1) constantly strengthen their ability to make money outside of the market, and 2) more importantly, constantly learn about investing, patiently crossing the gap between knowing and doing.

 ### 4.5 The Border Between Active and Passive